frank26080115/SSF-PublicLibrary-Robot2018/dongle/README.md

 Well... the library's laptops already have Arduino 1.8.1 installed.
 Which means that the default virtual COM drivers for Arduino's ATmega8U2 must already be installed as well.

-The "dongle" directory contains projects that are USB-to-UART converters that use the same VID and PID as the Arduino's ATmega8U2.
+The "dongle" directory contains code for a PSoC that turns it into a USB-to-UART converter.
+It will use the same VID and PID as the Arduino's ATmega8U2.

-One version uses the Teensy, which is the ATmega32U4 running LUFA.
-I have a few spare Teensys that I got for free and I could easily dedicate to this task.

-The other version uses detachable KitProg from Cypress PSoC dev kits.
+The hardware will be the detachable KitProg from Cypress PSoC dev kits.
 I have plenty of these to give away because we typically break them off from the dev kits at work.

-The auto-reset functionality will not use the flow-control pins of standard UART.
-Instead, it will not use a capacitor.
-It will not have the problem of causing an unwanted reset when the COM port is opened, because it will buffer and check for STK500 communication before issuing a reset.
+There is no capacitor for the DTS signal that is meant for auto-reset, instead, a simple pulse with a delay simulates the capacitor.

 So in the end, for zero cost to me personally, I provide about a dozen USB-to-serial converters to the library that works without additional driver installation. :-)